MerujSargsyan/DSAVisualizer/README.md

 ## Tools: Currently using raylib for visuals & C for the code
-    may switch to a simpler graphics library since raylib is unnecessary for this project
+Note: may switch to a simpler graphics library since raylib is unnecessary for this project

 ### Current issues / TODO:
 <ul>